larq/larq/paper/paper.md

 However, BNNs are very difficult to design and train, so their use in industry is not yet widespread. `larq` is the first step towards solving this problem.

 `larq` is an ecosystem of Python packages for BNNs and other Quantized Neural Networks (QNNs).
 The API of `larq` is built on top of `tf.keras` [@tensorflow2015-whitepaper; @chollet2015keras] and is designed to provide an easy to use, composable way to design and train BNNs.
+It provides tools specifically designed to aid in BNN development, such as specialized optimizers, training metrics, and profiling tools.
-It aims to encourage reproducible research by providing pretrained and easy to use implementations of commonly cited networks.
+It provides well-tested implementations and pretrained weights for a variety of popular extremely quantized models.
+This makes the field more accessible, encourages reproducibility, and facilitates research.

 `larq` is built around the concept of quantized layers that compute

 $$